-'Electronic records' must be able to be made available for the purpose of an audit or investigation in terms of section 48 of the Act, which includes having the following available on the date and at the time that the audit or investigation is scheduled to start-
+Electronic records must be able to be made available for the purpose of an audit or investigation in terms of section 48 of the Act, which includes having the following available on the date and at the time that the audit or investigation is scheduled to start-

-- (a) any electronic signatures, log-in codes, keys, passwords or certificates required to access the 'electronic records' for the purpose of audit or investigation; and - (b) the written document and records required to be maintained in terms of rule 5.
+- 8.1. any electronic signatures, log-in codes, keys, passwords or certificates required to access the electronic records for the purpose of audit or investigation; and - 8.2. the written document and records required to be maintained in terms of rule 5.